- Home

 No. If you love sport and have a genuine passion to learn more about how your body works and how to train it in order to improve your fitness then you should be ok.
 There is a lot to memorise and a large part of the course is human anatomy and physiology which many find challenging however if you put the effort in and always make links to sport then it does become easier.

-Can I be assessed in sports which I play outside of school?
+Can I be assessed in sports which I play outside of school for GCSE PE?

 Yes you can, there are many sports that the exam board will allow you to be assessed in.
 For sports that we cannot assess in school (horse riding, skiing etc) then you will need to provide video evidence.
 You may also submit video evidence for sports that we offer within school (Netball, Rugby etc) which will help us more accurately assess the standard at which you are playing.